ChLee98/UnSuperPoint_Project/README.md

 ```

 ## TODO
- - [ ] Tensorboard writer should be used for easy debug
+ - [x] Tensorboard writer should be used for easy debug
- - [ ] All code does not consider batch_size larger than 1
+ - [ ] Batch training should be more efficiently mangaed
  - [x] Evaluation/Test code should be implemented
  - [ ] Evaluation code should use ground truth homography
  - [ ] Optimizer should be changed to Adam